What you should do before, during, and after an advising appointment?

 - Not be afraid to ask questions when you don’t understand.
 This is your opportunity to get answers to your academic questions and/or concerns.

 - Take notes.
-You and your academic advisor may discuss a lot of information and you can use your notes to refer back to later.
+You and your academic advising specialist may discuss a lot of information and you can use your notes to refer back to later.

 AFTER your advising appointment, you should:

-- Most importantly, take your academic advisor’s advice.
+- Most importantly, take your academic advising specialist’s advice.

 - Begin formulating your class schedule based on the course recommendations provided so that you are ready for the registration period.